Healthy Homes Assessment Thorndon

 Insulation Thorndon

-A well-insulated property can reduce condensation and lessen the likelihood of mould and dampness, and it will make much easier for the home to keep the heat.
+A properly insulated home will help to control condensation and reduce the chances of dampness and mould, and will also make an easier task to the home to keep heat.

-The "R" refers to thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The greater the R-value, the higher the standard of insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The greater the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3